-‘The Masked Singer UK’ Spoilers: Sausage’s Latest Clues Indicate That Joss Stone Is Underneath The Mask
+'The Masked Singer UK' Spoilers: Sausage's Latest Clues Indicate That Joss Stone Is Underneath The Mask

 In an interview with The Guardian, Stone discussed her love for DIY and admitted she keeps her tools in a pink box, like the one in the VT.

-Sausage currently remains in the competition meaning viewers will have to keep watching every week to find out if Smith or Stone is underneath the mask.
+Sausage currently remains in the competition, meaning viewers will have to keep watching every week to find out if it is Stone underneath the mask.